 Executive Position — Director of Administration

-The CEC Secretariat, headquartered in Montreal, Quebec, Canada, is seeking an experienced executive to fill the position of Director of Administration.
+The CEC Secretariat, headquartered in Montreal, Quebec, Canada, is seeking an experienced candidate to fill the position of Director of Administration.

-This is a full-time two-year position with possibility of renewal, open to nationals of Canada, Mexico, and the United States.
+This is a full-time and onsite contract position ending in March 2025 with the possibility of renewal, and is open to nationals of Canada, Mexico, and the United States.

 The Director of Administration is a senior-level position that reports directly to the CEC Executive Director.
-The incumbent directs the work of managers and staff whose responsibility for administrative and corporate-wide services include finance, accounting, and budgets; human resources and payroll; information technology (IT); meeting services; and facilities management.
+The incumbent directs the work of 10 CEC administrative team managers and staff, who are responsible for administrative and CEC-wide services—including finance, human resources, information technology (IT), and meeting services—and is charged with providing administrative support to the overall CEC Secretariat (40+ staff), including project and other cross-cutting CEC teams.

-Key responsibilities include providing direction and oversight of:
+Key responsibilities include providing direction, leadership, and oversight of:

 Main attributes and qualifications

-- Excellent planning, problem-solving, negotiating, organizational, and management skills.
+- Excellent skills in planning, problem-solving, negotiating, organization and management.

 The CEC promotes employment equity and encourages diversity.